College Connection Program (CCP)

 for College Students

 The College Connection Program (CCP) is an intercultural exchange opportunity between students from Japan studying at Showa Boston Institute and American students attending the Colleges of the Fenway, Mount Ida College, Newbury College, and Lesley University.
 The American students work as College Connectors (CCs), bringing Showa Boston students to their schools for structured visits.
-These visits provide a chance for Showa students to experience American college life, while at the same time offers American students an opportunity to gain insight into the Japanese culture.
+These visits provide a chance for Showa students to experience American college life, while at the same time offers American students an opportunity to globalize their resume before, after, or in place of study abroad, whule gaining unique insight into the Japanese culture.

 CCP is designed so that College Connectors and Showa students can learn and experience cultural differences in a casual and open environment.
 Together, CCs and Showa students decide when, where, and what they would like to do for each visit.
 The key of this program is to build relationships between college students with different cultural and linguistic perspectives.

-Applications will be available in late August and due by Monday, October 2.
+Applications are available now and due by Monday, October 2.

 Frequently Asked Questions: